West End, Queensland (Townsville): Education

-Townsville West State School is a government primary (Prep-6) school for boys and girls at Wilson Street (19.2672°S 146.8042°E).
+Townsville West State School is a government primary (Prep–6) school for boys and girls at Wilson Street (19.2672°S 146.8042°E).
 In 2018, the school had an enrolment of 111 students with 13 teachers (8 full-time equivalent) and 11 non-teaching staff (6 full-time equivalent).

-Townsville Flexible Learning Centre is a Catholic secondary (7-12) school for boys and girls at 26 Ingham Road (19.2688°S 146.8032°E).
+Townsville Flexible Learning Centre is a Catholic secondary (7–12) school for boys and girls at 26 Ingham Road (19.2688°S 146.8032°E).
 In 2018, the school had an enrolment of 134 students with 15 teachers (11 full-time equivalent) and 15 non-teaching staff (10 full-time equivalent).

+There are no government secondary schools in West End.
+The nearest government secondary schools are Townsville State High School in neighbouring Railway Estate to the south-east and Pimlico State High School in Gulliver to the south-west.

+There are numerous non-government school in Townsville's suburbs.

 Heritage listings

 West End has a number of heritage-listed sites, including: